Haghrah/Tu-Keyboard/README.md

 # Tu-Keyboard
 Arabic keyboard with &lt;ڭ>, &lt;ۇ>, &lt;ۆ>, &lt;ې>, &lt;ۏ>, &lt;ڲ> and &lt;half space> characters ...

-The codes below must be added to evdev.xml:
+The codes below must be added to evdev.xml and the file tu must be copied to symbols folder!

 ```xml
 <layout>